ANNALS OF TRY HARD

 At that moment, it seemed like the latter scenario was unfolding.

 Since 1929, when Cathedral Ledge was first climbed, adventurous climbers have played the same basic game: try to find as independent as possible a path from bottom to top up the cliff.
 Jay’s line was a real jem, a 450’ multi-pitch route up Cathedral’s Central Wall, and the meat of the route - a 5.14 culminating in a crux mantel, a long 5.12 enduro slab, and a 5.13 arete - were all virgin.
+In fact, Conway discovered the line when he injured himself sport climbing at Rumney and, in his words, "decided to go rappelling instead".

 Earlier that day, Jay had managed to send the 5.14 pitch for the very first time, then tiptoed his way up the long, calf-burning slab to reach the third and final hard pitch.
 It was a show-stopper.